axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <p>The RADs app is open to changes as you and us find mistakes and better solutions.</p>

 <h1>No Dogma</h1>
  <p>There is nothing dogmatic here.
 Radical is only an alternative to Fiat.
-You are welcome to add things and change things, so long as it does not mean falling back into a Fiat system.</p>
+You are welcome to add things and change things, so long as it does not end up going back into the Fiat system.</p>

 <h1>Foundation</h1>
  <p>These are the blocks of the Foundation,</p>